cnorthwood/ternip/README.txt

         index in the file.
 It is highly recommended to run this if you write your own rules, as it makes quickly identifying faulty rules easy.

+    extras/preprocesstern.py

+        This will take the TERN corpus and annotate it with tokenisation/part-of -speech metadata to make document loading quicker.

+    extras/performance.py

+        This takes the pre-processed documents (produced by the script above) and annotates them all, giving speed statistics at the end.

     runtests.py

         This file executes the unit test suite for TERNIP.